shockz0rz/comfy-easy-grids/README.md

 * **Create Image Grid** - a node that lets you specify a grid size and then automatically queue up the full number of prompts required, outputting the current x and y position in the grid with each prompt.
 (It's actually a fully general `for` loop; you might find it useful for purposes other than making grids!)
 * **Save Image Grid** - a modified Save Image node that accumulates images until reaching the number specified in its x_size and y_size inputs, then puts them into a grid.
 Supports labeling the grid through the 'annotations' input (though there are currently no nodes in this extension that can provide the right output - see Recommended Resources. )
-* **Grid Floats** - Allows you to specify up to 6 floating-point numbers; the output will be selected using the 'index' input.
+* **Float/Int List** - Allows you to specify a list of up to 6 numbers; the output will be selected using the 'index' input.
-* **Grid Float List** - Similar to Grid Floats, but allows you to type in the list of floats manually - in case you need more than 6 or just find the selection widgets cumbersome.
-Commas, semicolons, colons, and whitespace are all valid delimiters - so e.g. `0.5,2.8:3.33;-2.5` is a valid input that should resolve to the list `[0.5, 2.8, 3.33, -2.5]`.
+* **Float/Int List from Text Field** - Similar to the basic Float/Int List nodes, but allow you to type in the list of numbers manually - in case you need more than 6 or just find the selection widgets cumbersome.
+Commas, semicolons, colons, and whitespace are all valid delimiters - so e.g. `0.5,2.8:3.33;-2.5 8.1` is a valid input that should resolve to the list `[0.5, 2.8, 3.33, -2.5, 8.1]`.
+* **String List** - Lets you specify a list of up to 6 strings, similar to the Float/Int List nodes.
+* **String List from Text Field** - Lets you enter a list of strings in a text field.
+Unlike the Float/Int List nodes, each entry in the list must be delimited by a new line.
-* **Float to Text** - Just converts a floating-point number to a text string.
-Useful for dynamically adjusting token or LoRA strengths.
+* **Float/Int to Text** - Just converts a floating-point number to a text string.
+Useful for dynamically adjusting token or LoRA strengths, or specifying a list of seeds.
 * **Text Concatenator** - Transforms two strings of text into one string.
 Useful for adjusting your prompt according to the grid indexes.

 ## Future Features